remix-run/remix-website/data/posts/remixing-shopify-workshops.md

 ## Looking to the Future, Reliving the Past

-Remix is an impressive and intuitive framework that seamlessly blends the best of both worlds—the simplicity of the past and the innovation of the future.
+Remix is an impressive and intuitive framework that seamlessly blends the best of both worlds — the simplicity of the past and the innovation of the future.
 Our team was able to accomplish a great deal in a relatively short amount of time, and we couldn't be happier that we decided to use this framework.
 We’re excited to take what we’ve learned and bring Remix to our developers to help them simplify their codebase and provide a better experience to their users.
 [Keep an eye out](https://shopify.engineering/) for new Remixed Shopify projects coming your way in the near future.